KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `omxplayer` in file `audio-setup.md`: Try to replace it with `vlc`.
 5. Typo: Found `Magic Mirror` in file `index.html`: Replace it with `MagicMirror²`.
-6. Deprecated: Found ` electron-rebuild` in file `installation.md`: Replace it with `@electron/rebuild`
-7. Outdated: Found `MichMich/MagicMirror` in file `installation.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `installation.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: Found `new Date()` in file `index.ts`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+9. Recommendation: Found `new Date()` in file `index.ts`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-11. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-12. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-BackgroundSlideshow by darickc](https://github.com/darickc/MMM-BackgroundSlideshow)